Swedish spy agency under scrutiny over Bond party

 It said Sapo, Sweden's spy agency, may have failed to put the event out to tender and claimed too much tax back, just as it faces possible cuts in its budget.
 The political opposition has called for an investigation.

-Sapo chief Anders Thornberg said the agency had been "under pressure" after a sweeping reorganization as well as a suicide bombing in Stockholm by an Islamist militant in December 2010.
+Sapo chief Anders Thornberg said the agency had been "under pressure" after a sweeping reorganisation as well as a suicide bombing in Stockholm by an Islamist militant in December 2010.

 "We thought that we needed a special gathering for the whole security police team," Dagens quoted Thornberg as saying.